Avon Needs Trees is buying land to plant and rewild, creating new, permanent woodland throughout the Bristol-Avon catchment area

 Planting trees will sequester carbon from the air, enhance biodiversity and provide natural flood management, as well as water and air quality improvement, and more public amenity space.

 ANT successfully registered with the Charity Commission in July 2019 and now has a board of professional and dedicated trustees who bring invaluable experience.
-In August 2020 ANT completed its first purchase – 34 acres near Calne, Wiltshire – and is now hoping to secure our second piece of land.
+In August 2020 ANT completed our first purchase – 34 acres near Calne, Wiltshire.

 We are supported by The Environment Agency, The Woodland Trust, The Bristol-Avon Rivers Trust, the local Wildlife Trust and the local Friends of the Earth groups, among others.